asemidotsky/dev-wiki/pages/architecture/rest/index.md

 This, in simple terms, is what the famous **hypermedia as the engine of application state or HATEOAS** constraint is all about.
 We see it in action every day on the Web, when we follow the links to other pages within our browsers.

+For better understanding of the Web as application platform read - [Web](/pages/architecture/web).